Monday, September 23, 2013

 - International expansion – Among the many projects, print and translated maps and ads into different languages.
 We are going on a cooperative sales mission to Canada from 9/30 - 10/2 - Toronto, Ottawa and Montreal.
 Visiting with media as well as travel agents and tour operators.

-- LGBT initiative launch – Marched with the Governor in the pride parade on June 30 in NYC, built a microsite, created itineraries.
+- LGBTQ initiative launch – Marched with the Governor in the pride parade on June 30 in NYC, built a microsite, created itineraries.
 This is a $70 billon travel segment, which makes it a very significant travel market for NYS.

 - Path Through History – Caters to heritage tourism, a $170 billion travel segment.
 Very important to NYS. *showed Out of Home deployments in market.